CMS-Enterprise/batcave-workflow-engine/docs/security_analysis_docs/code_scan_tools/semgrep.md

 Semgrep operates on a set of rulesets given by the user to determine on what terms are best to scan your code.
-These rulesets are given by files with the .yaml or .json extension.
+These rulesets are given by files with the .yaml, .json or .toml extension.

-To identify vulnerabilities Semgrep requires:
+To identify vulnerabilities at a basic level Semgrep requires:
 - Language to target
 - Message to display on vulnerability detection
 - Pattern(s) to match